psilva1982/face_api/README.md

 ### ✏️ Notes

-This project is for educational purposes only and must not be used under any circumstances for other purposes.
+This project is for educational purposes only.